-WARNING Do not disengage the trigger block safety until you are ready to fire and have the gun pointed safely downrange
+Do not disengage the trigger block safety until you are ready to fire and have the gun pointed safely downrange

-WARNING: DO NOT LOAD SHOTGUN UNTIL YOU ARE READY TO FIRE.
-Loading and Unloading Your Shotgun (cont'd) TO LOAD: - 1.
-Make sure the ammunition that you are using is the correct size and gauge.
+Loading and Unloading Your Shotgun (cont'd)

+- 1. Make sure the ammunition that you are using is the correct size and gauge.
 The barrels are marked with the gauge and chamber size.
-Barrels marked 3" (76mm) will use only $2^{3}/{4}$ " (70mm) or 3"(76mm) shot shells and must not be used with $3^{1}/{2}$ " (89mm) shells.
-Barrels marked with $2^{3}/{4}$ " (70mm) will use only $2^{3}/{4}$ " (70mm) and must not be used with or 3" (76mm) or $3^{1}/{2}$ " (89mm) shells. - Visually inspect the chambers and barrels for obstructions by breaking open the shotgun by depressing the locking lever and tipping the barrels down.
+Barrels marked 3" (76mm) will use only 2 3/4" (70mm) or 3"(76mm) shot shells and must not be used with 3 1/2" (89mm) shells.
+Barrels marked with 2 3/4" (70mm) will use only 2 3/4" (70mm) and must not be used with or 3" (76mm) or 3 1/2" (89mm) shells. - Visually inspect the chambers and barrels for obstructions by breaking open the shotgun by depressing the locking lever and tipping the barrels down.
 The chambers and barrels should be free of oil or grease or obstructions.
-(See Picture 21).
+(See Picture 19).

-Picture 21 3.
-After inspection, load the correct type of shot shells into the chambers making sure that the shells are flush with the extractor (See Pictures 22 and 23), then close the action by swinging the barrels up until they lock into the receiver and the top lever moves back to the center position.
-If the top lever does not move to the center, (See Picture 24) break open the action again and check to see if the shot shells are fully seated in the chambers.
+3. After inspection, load the correct type of shot shells into the chambers making sure that the shells are flush with the extractor (See Pictures 20 and 21), then close the action by swinging the barrels up until they lock into the receiver and the top lever moves back to the center position.
+If the top lever does not move to the center, break open the action again and check to see if the shot shells are fully seated in the chambers.
 If the shells are fully seated then re-close the action.
 If the shot shells are not fully seated, check the chamber for blockage and check the shells for deformation and retry closing the action once more.
-If the shells are the correct type and the chambers are not blocked and the shells are not deformed and the top lever does not move at least three quarters of the full travel distance to the center after closing, then unload the gun (follow Unloading Instructions) and have a competent gunsmith look at the gun or return the gun to Remington I.S.P.
+If the shells are the correct type and the chambers are not blocked and the shells are not deformed and the top lever does not move at least three quarters of the full travel distance to the center after closing, then unload the gun (follow Unloading Instructions) and have a competent gunsmith look at the shotgun or return the gun to Remington I.S.P.
 (See address in Parts & Service Section) for inspection.
 Note: The top lever may not move completely to the center on a new shotgun until the gun is broken in.
 The lever must move at least three quarters of the full travel distance.
 Try and move the top lever to the center position by pushing it, do not force it.

-Picture 24 Loading and Unloading Your Shotgun (cont'd) - 1.
-Break open the shotgun by use of the top lever, and tip the barrels down.
-(See Picture 25). - Remove the shell(s) from the chamber(s) by grabbing them by the rim of the shell(s) and pulling them from the chambers and store them in a safe place.
-(See Picture 26). - 3.
+Loading and Unloading Your Shotgun (cont'd)

+- 1. Break open the shotgun by use of the top lever, and tip the barrels down. - 2.
+Remove the shell(s) from the chamber(s) by grabbing them by the rim of the shell(s) and pulling them from the chambers and store them in a safe place. - 3.
 Visually check the barrels to make sure that they are free from obstructions.
-(See Picture 27).
+(See Picture 22). - 4.
+Engage the trigger block safety after the shotgun is unloaded.